greaterpablo/ETL-Project/Readme.md

 * Jose H. Sierra
 * Pablo Villalpando Álvarez

-## Team Effort

-Due to the short timeline, teamwork will be crucial to the success of this project!
-Work closely with your team through all phases of the project to ensure that there are no surprises at the end of the week.

-Working in a group enables you to tackle more difficult problems than you'd be able to working alone.
-In other words, working in a group allows you to **work smart** and **dream big**.
-Take advantage of it!

 ## Project Proposal

 Before you start writing any code, remember that you only have one week to complete this project.
 View this project as a typical assignment from work.
 Imagine a bunch of data came in and you and your team are tasked with migrating it to a production data base.